Overcoming Emetophobia (Vomit Phobia) with a CBT Therapist

 "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela

-Exposure therapy, a type of CBT treatment that gradually exposes the person to the feared object or situation in a controlled and safe manner, is also used to help people overcome their fear of vomiting.
+Exposure therapy is a type of CBT treatment that gradually exposes the person to the feared object or situation in a controlled and safe manner, is also used to help people overcome their fear of vomiting.
 Learn more about exposure therapy for anxiety.

 Examples of exposures for emetophobia: